rsergio07/GCP-SRE-Hands-ON-Training/exercises/exercise6/README.md

 ## Next Steps

-You have successfully implemented production-ready CI/CD pipelines using GitOps principles with automated deployment validation and rollback capabilities.
-You've established ArgoCD for declarative deployment management, created safety gates using SLO metrics, implemented automated rollback systems based on monitoring data, and built comprehensive audit trails for deployment operations.
+You have successfully implemented GitOps principles using ArgoCD for automated deployment management with integrated monitoring and rollback capabilities.
+You've established declarative deployment workflows, created safety gates using SLO metrics, implemented automated rollback systems based on monitoring data, and built comprehensive audit trails for deployment operations.

 **Proceed to [Exercise 7](../exercise7/)** where you will implement comprehensive production readiness including security hardening, cost optimization strategies, disaster recovery procedures, and compliance frameworks that build upon your reliable deployment infrastructure.